oshiryaeva/cuba-cli-screenshots/Quick-Start.md

 * **Database** – the sql database to use.
 Choose `HSQLDB`.
 4. Empty project will be created in the current directory.
 5. Close CLI or open new terminal window.
 Run `./gradlew assemble`
-6. Start db - HOW?
+6. Run `./gradlew startDb` to start local HyperSQL server.
+7. Run `./gradlew createDb` to create database.
-7. Run `./gradlew setupTomcat deploy start`
+8. Run `./gradlew setupTomcat deploy start`.
-8. In your browser go to http://localhost:8080/app
+9. In your browser go to http://localhost:8080/app

 The username and password are admin / admin.

-### 3. Importing project in IDE
+### 3. Importing project into IDE

+1. Open IntelliJ IDEA
+2. File -> Open, navigate to project directory, choose `build.gradle`, press `OK`.
+3. In gradle settings choose `Use gradle 'wrapper' task configuration`.
+4. Press `OK`.

 ### 4. Creating entities